JobVictorNieuwoudt/payfast-technical/README.md

-7) Migrate Database Tables: Run the following command to create the necessary database tables for the application: a)php artisan migrate:fresh b)php artisan db:seed
+7) Migrate Database Tables: Run the following command to create the necessary database tables for the application: a)php artisan migrate:fresh
+       i) In your php.ini file make sure to uncomment 'extension=pdo=mysql' and 'extension=mysql' b)php artisan db:seed

 9) Access the Application: Open a new browser window and navigate to http://127.0.0.1:8000/ to start using the Application.